mortang2410/dotfiles/README.md

 ![Zen mode](https://camo.githubusercontent.com/cb6e158954d0ae35de742409d504115ffef87013/68747470733a2f2f692e696d6775722e636f6d2f42694b49455a592e6a7067)

 OK it looks cool, but how about features?
+Well, at least we can read text novels. :)

-Let's say, I want to jump to the letter `.`  at the end of Holmes' sentence, `the vital essence of the whole matter.` Now think about your favorite text editors.
+More seriously, let's say, I want to jump to the letter `.`  at the end of Holmes' sentence in the third paragraph, `the vital essence of the whole matter.` Now think about your favorite text editors.
 You would either clumsily use the mouse, or press a huge amount of keys to get there.
 In nvim, I only need to press 3 keys, `s.w` and I'm there.
 What did I just do?  `s` brings up the EasyMotion plugin for nvim, which will search for the next character.
 As I type `.`, nvim displays all the possible matches as red letters, as seen below

 ![red letters](https://camo.githubusercontent.com/c215c324245e3099f029a401e57e47a59611f133/68747470733a2f2f692e696d6775722e636f6d2f465869556165712e6a7067)

 I always kept my eyes on my target location, so as I saw the red letter `w` pop up, I hit it like I was playing [ Typer Shark](https://youtu.be/hcJtsrIit8M?t=10m14s).
 And that is just one trivial example, made possible by vim/nvim's flexibility. [ It is like casting a *teleportation* spell](https://youtu.be/sz-9tcUq5yg?t=43s).
 Now think **DEEPLY** about what it means.
-We can teleport around like this, select and delete stuff at lightning speed.
+We can teleport around like this, select and delete stuff at lightning speed, or combine it with other actions.
 The possibilities are just endless.
 It's like discovering fast travel in a game and no more walking from town to town.
 It is just impossible for me to use other programs that don't learn from nvim/vim.

 - "How to
 delete everything from the cursor to the end of the current line?"